Lou Maletta

 Louis Phillip "Lou" Maletta Jr. (December 14, 1936 – November 2, 2011) was an American media executive and LGBT rights activist.
 Maletta founded the Gay Cable Network in 1982.

 Life and career

 Maletta was born in Brooklyn, New York and served in the United States Army.
 After his discharge, he worked as a freelance photographer and travel agent.
 Maletta married and had a daughter with his wife before divorcing and coming out as gay.
 He was with his partner Luke Valenti from 1974 until Maletta's death.

-Maletta's start in media came with the show Men & Film on Manhattan Cable Television, a show that evolved from showing edited gay pornography to covering events important in the community.
+Maletta's start in media came with the show Men and Films on Manhattan Cable Television's Channel J, a show that evolved from showing edited gay pornography to covering events important in the community.
 He was inspired to start Gay Cable Network after seeing the effects AIDS had on a friend.
 The network went on to produce original programming, including coverage of Democratic National Conventions and Republican National Conventions between 1984 and 2000.